flosse/scaleApp/README.markdown

 # Changes in 0.4.x

-There are some little API changes in version 0.4.x.
+There are some API changes in version 0.4.x.
 Therefore the Github docs (master branch) are not compatible to v0.3.9.

 # Quick Start